Skip to main content

 --force-command

-Use the global --force-command flag to bypass both command locks and user locks:
+Use the --force-command flag to bypass both command locks and user locks:

 Management operations